marioy47/blog-site/posts/phpcodesniffer-vscode-wordpress-config/index.md

 Be noted that there are some standards that will not be followed like the file naming, since I want to be able to use `composer` packages with autoloading without too much hassle.

+If you want an introduction on PHPCodeSniffer and PHPCodeBeautifier, take a look at [this excellent presentation](https://salferrarello.com/slides/php-code-sniffing/) given by Sal Ferrarello ([@salcode](https://twitter.com/salcode)).

 ## TOC

 ```toc